vigji/python-cimec-2023/README.md

 We start using all of the above on some real neuroscientific data, trying to find common solutions to problems and tasks from different fields.

 - **2.0.
 Images**
     - <ins>Theory:</ins> Images and stacks data formats.
 Opening and writing different data formats (`.tiffs`, `.nrrd`, `.nii`).
 Visualising images with `matplotlib` and videos and stacks with `napari`.
-Image operations (cropping, smoothing, resizing, histogram normalisation...); batch processing of images.
+Simple image operations (cropping, smoothing, resizing, histogram normalisation...); batch processing of images.
     - <ins>Practicals:</ins> Exercises tba
  - **2.1.
 Time series**
     - <ins>Theory:</ins>Working with time series using `numpy` and `pandas`.
 Reading and writing time series data.
 Resampling, event detection (eg spike detection or artefact identification), event-triggered cropping.
-Filtering, smoothing (upon interest/time, introduction to tools for frequency-domain analysis).
+Filtering, smoothing (if there is interest/time, introduction to tools for frequency-domain analysis).
     - <ins>Practicals:</ins> Exercises tba
  - **2.2.
 Fundamentals of statistics and machine learning with Python**
     - <ins>Theory:</ins> Compute basic statistical tests with `scipy.statistics`.
 The `scikit-learn` package: Dimensionality reduction and clustering.
 Using Principal Component Analysis (PCA) to reduce dimensionality on a dataset.
 Introduction to clustering using the K-means algorithm